hass-emulated-hue/core/README.md

 Control all lights connected to your Home Assistant box with HUE compatible apps/devices like the official Hue app, Hue essentials and Philips Ambilight+Hue etc.

 ## Features
-- Rooms will be auto created based on areas created in Home Assistant.
+- Your Areas in Home Assistant will be auto created as rooms in the HUE app.
-- All lights will be supported with full functionality.
+- All your Home Assistant lights will be supported with full functionality.
-- For now only support for light entities as it's primary use case is to give you HUE control over your HASS lights.
 - Allow you to create your own HUE groups and scenes.
 - Secured connection and authentication flow (unlike default emulated hue component in hass).
 - Fully emulates a "V2" HUE bridge.